Bob Elson

-Robert Arthur Elson (March 22, 1904 – March 10, 1981) was a pioneering American sportscaster who was the voice of the Chicago White Sox for all or parts of four decades.
-Known as "The 'Ol Commander", he broadcast an estimated 5,000 major league baseball games.
-In his prime, was among the leading play-by-play men in the game.
-In 1979, he received the Ford C. Frick Award on behalf of the Baseball Hall of Fame for his excellence and longevity in the industry.
+Robert Arthur Elson (March 22, 1904 – March 10, 1981) was a pioneering American sportscaster and the radio voice of Major League Baseball's Chicago White Sox for the better part of four decades.
+Known as "The 'Ol Commander", Elson broadcast an estimated 5,000 major league games.
+In his prime, was among the leading play-by-play men in the sport.
+In 1979, he received the Ford C. Frick Award from the National Baseball Hall of Fame for his excellence and longevity in the industry.

 Early life and career

 Born in Chicago, Elson broke into the broadcasting industry by accident.
 While vacationing in St. Louis in 1928, he took a tour of radio station KWK.
 A receptionist saw him among 40 men in line for an audition, and thought he was going to audition as well.
 He became a finalist, and was hired after a vote by listeners.
 A few days later, officials at Chicago's WGN heard about Elson's victory and wondered what a Chicago native was doing broadcasting for a St. Louis station.
 They quickly hired him.

 In 1929, Elson began calling all home games of the Chicago Cubs and Chicago White Sox.
 Such double duty would be impossible today, but in those days the Cubs and White Sox almost never played at home on the same day.
-They, like most teams, "recreated" road games in the studio using telegraphed messages from the ballpark rather than sending out their broadcasting crew with the team for road play-by-play, to save money.
-In 1930, he called his first World Series for the Mutual Broadcasting System, the first of 12 in a row.
-He also called Chicago Bears football games in the 1930s and early 1940s.
+They, like most teams, "re-created" away games in the studio using telegraphed messages from the ballpark rather than sending their broadcasting crew out on the road, to save money.
+Nationally, Elson called numerous World Series and All-Star Games in the 1930s and 1940s, most often teaming with Red Barber on Mutual radio.

-An article in the December 1940 issue of Radio and Television Mirror called Elson the top football announcer for Mutual.
+Elson called radio broadcasts of Chicago Black Hawks hockey from 1934 to 1940 and again from 1945 to 1955, and Chicago Bears and Chicago Cardinals football from 1933 to 1936.
+He also called national broadcasts of pro and college football for Mutual radio in the 1930s and 1940s.
+An article in the December 1940 issue of Radio and Television Mirror identified Elson as the top football announcer for the network.

-In 1942, Elson enlisted in the United States Navy and served four years in World War II, a stint that earned him the nickname "The Ol' Commander."
-None other than President and Commander-in-Chief Franklin D. Roosevelt had him called home to announce the 1943 World Series.
-When Major League Baseball began making annual films of the Fall Classic in 1943, Elson was chosen to narrate them, a role that he filled through the 1948 campaign.
+In 1942, Elson enlisted in the United States Navy and served for four years in World War II, a stint that earned him the nickname "The Ol' Commander."
+None other than President and Commander-in-Chief Franklin D. Roosevelt had him brought home to announce the 1943 World Series.
+When Major League Baseball began making annual films of the Fall Classic in 1943, Elson was chosen to narrate them, a role he filled through the 1948 campaign.

 Later career

 For 25 seasons (1946–70), Elson broadcast for the White Sox exclusively.
-He called Oakland Athletics games in 1971 before returning to Chicago, where he teamed with Lloyd Pettit on Chicago Black Hawks broadcasts from 1972 to 1975.
-He had previously called their NHL games in the late 1930s.
+He called Oakland Athletics games in 1971 before returning to Chicago, where he teamed with Lloyd Pettit on Black Hawks radio broadcasts from 1972 to 1975.